michaeltelford/wgit/README.md

 ...
 ```

-Using a MongoDB client, we can see that the two web pages have been indexed, along with their extracted *quotes* and *authors*:
+Using a database client, we can see that the two web pages have been indexed, along with their extracted *quotes* and *authors*:

 ![MongoDBClient](https://raw.githubusercontent.com/michaeltelford/wgit/assets/assets/wgit_mongo_index.png)